Andrewsyl/222/README.md

 # Weather Sensor App

+- Full-stack weaher app
 - App allows users to add sensors based on loaction.
-- These sensors then connect to a real-time API that pulls data into the app database.
+- Then based on the location, an API call is run in the background to collecting real-life data.
-- On each query that weather data is collected and stored in the database.
+- This data is then stored in the apps databased.
-- The app then allows for querys of data to give average temperateure, humidity windspee etc.
+- The database can then be quired for data to give average temperateure, humidity windspee etc.

+##  Built With

+* Python
+* Flask
+* HTML
+* CSS
+* SQLite
+* CSS
+* Javascript

 # Installation